The First Descendant – 15 Gameplay Details You Need to Know

 the first descendant 2

 The First Descendant doesn’t feature full-blown character creation, to the dismay of some, but the build possibilities are exciting nonetheless.
-At launch, The First Descendant comes with over 600 Modules (previously named Runes), which modify weapon and skill paramaters.
+At launch, The First Descendant comes with over 600 Modules (previously named Runes), which modify weapon and skill parameters.
 Modules confer basic buffs like improved air damage and faster skill cooldowns and can even get into the nitty gritty of skill details like switching from blunt ice projectiles to sharp shards inflicting status ailments.
-For those who get overwhelmed by complex stat screens, they’re finally adding loadoats to swap between characters so you can use pre-existing module setups without having to start from scratch.
+For those who get overwhelmed by complex stat screens, they’re finally adding loadouts to swap between characters so you can use pre-existing module setups without having to start from scratch.

 No plans For PvP Yet